...one of several reading areas in our hou |

 Chasing Francis: A Pilgrim's Tale, Ian Morgan Cron

-The Holy Longing: The Search for a Christian Spirituality Ronald Rolheiser
+The Holy Longing: The Search for a Christian Spirituality Ronald Rolheiser The Midwife: A Memoir of Birth, Joy, and Hard Times, Jennifer Worth

 The Phantom of Fifth Avenue, Meryl Gordon (The mysterious life and scandalous death of heiress Huguette Clark)